Platformatory/ConfluentCloudTerraformScripting/README.md

 - Sample input for the topic list can be found at `topic_parser/sample_raw_topic.csv`.
 This format must be maintained for the parser to work.
 Only "CSV" format is supported.

+- In case of retrieveing the topic names from an existing Kafka cluster, the `topic_parser/fetch_topics_from_CC.py` script can be used to retrieve the topics details and create the CSV file in the above mentioned format.

 - Navigate to `topic_parser` folder and run the following command,
 ```
 python parse_topics.py -t <path_to_topic_list_csv> -e <confluent_environment_id> -k <kafka_cluster_id> -i <cluster-kafka-api-key> -s <cluster-kafka-api-secret>